cakephp/docs/en/controllers/components/security.rst

     send to the blackhole callback.
 See the ``$validatePost`` or ``$disabledFields`` configuration parameters.

-    You should always verify the HTTP method being used before doing with side-effects.
+    You should always verify the HTTP method being used before executing side-effects.
 You should :ref:`check the HTTP method <check-the-request>` or use :php:meth:`Cake\\Network\\Request::allowMethod()` to ensure the correct
     HTTP method is used.